scriptPilot/google-calendar-correction/README.md

 ### Trigger

-Create a trigger for the `onCalendarUpdate` function, triggered by calendar updates.
+Create a trigger for the `onCalendarUpdate` function, triggered by calendar updates and with the respected calendar id.

 Now, on every calendar update, the events are corrected automatically if required.